 With its iconic cathedral, eclectic architecture and vibrant night life, Cologne is a buzzing city full of surprises.
 Germany’s fourth largest city, Cologne is often overshadowed by the brilliance of Berlin, but it has history, art, culture and style in abundance.
-Discover the intricate and imposing churches, visit one of the city’s many museums, take a stroll along the banks of the Rhine or simply sip on a Kölsch (Cologne’s native light beer) or 3 and watch the world go by.
+Discover the intricate and imposing churches, visit one of the city’s many museums, take a stroll along the banks of the Rhine or simply sip on a Kölsch (Cologne’s native light beer) and watch the world go by.

 Cologne locals, affectionately known as Kölners, are some of the friendliest and most fun-loving people you’ll meet.
 They love to socialize and party, meaning the vibe in Cologne is always festive and fun – and that there’s always something going on.
 Step forward one of the city’s biggest music festivals…